Indoor and Outdoor Lighting: The Best of Both Worlds

-Economy is important for every garden, and when it comes to the light needed for good plant vigor and maximum yield, being able to think outside the box can help.
+Showing restraint is important for every garden.
+When it comes to the light needed for good plant vigor and maximum yield, being able to think outside the box is helpful.

 Often, outdoor sunshine isn’t reliable enough or just not available long enough to give the crop everything it takes to grow well.
 If we are growing in a cold climate or a colder time of year, putting our crops outside might not be an option.
 Growing indoors is a common way to remedy these issues, but often indoor gardens are not set up to take advantage of free sunshine.